Page loading ... Please wait.

 Banana Muffins with White Chocolate

-Preheat oven to 350 degrees F (177 degrees C).
-Place rack in the center of the oven.
-Line 12 muffin cups with paper liners.
+Bread Pudding Muffins: Preheat your oven to 325 degrees F (165 degrees C).
+Place the oven rack in the center of the oven.
+Butter or line 12 muffin cups with paper liners.

 Makes 12 regular-sized muffins.